SylvainTran/my-frontend-projects/impressive-replica-project/blog.md

 If put a global container, then all children will be stacked horizontally or vertically.
 Can issue a different custom container that is not flex, and children with flex containers that can be fitted in a grid.

+# Grid-css

+Use this to make grids over flexbox for ease.

+## object-fit

+A CSS property which allows video or img media to be resized in their container. "cover" will maintain aspect-ratio while filling the container completely, while contain ensures that the media will fit in but not necessarily fill the container (this is the default?).